Birmingham 1 United 2: Lee Bowyer left fuming after Blades' winner allowed to stand

-Birmingham City 1 Sheffield United 2: Lee Bowyer left fuming after Blades' winner allowed to stand
+Birmingham City v Sheffield United: Lee Bowyer left fuming after Blades' winner allowed to stand

 Lee Bowyer, the Birmingham City boss, was left fuming after his side lost 2-1 to Sheffield United this evening – to a goal he believes shouldn’t have been allowed to stand.